EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 14. *New* Form customizer, with simple UI including color pickers

 == Changelog ==

+= 5.1.2 - December 3rd, 2014 =

+* Fix: remove type="password" from API key field - causing a lot of issues for users

 = 5.1.1 - November 5, 2014 =